4. A War Without End

 “By fragment, you mean the thing inside Fariman?”
 Peter asked.
 He had been struggling to put together what his two hosts had been talking about since he arrived, but he was finding it very hard to follow their conversation.
 Something about fragments that appeared inside of people, and a dark god’, and elementalists.
 They kept promising to explain it all when Sam woke but Peter was getting impatient.

 Ryu nodded but didn’t speak further.
 Peter grumbled but didn’t press it.
-He instead put his energy into trying and reason things out for himself.
+He instead put his energy into trying to reason things out for himself.
 The trip through the void had been very confusing.
 At first he thought that he had gotten himself involved in some kind of ‘other world’ anime plot, that they would pop out in a mystical world filled with dragons and magic.
 The rural farmhouse that they arrived at broke that theory.
 He was pretty sure they were still on Earth.
 Teleportation, then.

 But where exactly had they been taken?
 Peter had traveled a little, sometimes to accompany his father on his business trips, sometimes as part of his obligations to the school’s baseball team.
 He had very little experience with rural America, however.